-2.2 Evaluation of surface quality using a stylus contact approach
+2.2.
+Evaluation of surface quality using a stylus contact approach

-The optimal spin speed and spin time for the post-process lens coatings were evaluated based on a parametric sweep using a Tencor Alpha Step IQ Stylus profiler with a 5 μm tip to characterize the surface profile of each lens, and a MATLAB script was written to determine any radius of curvature mismatch between the 3D printed lenses and their commercial counterparts.
+The optimal spin speed and spin time for the post-process lens coatings were evaluated based on a parametric sweep using a Tencor Alpha Step IQ Stylus profiler with a 5 μ m tip to characterize the surface profile of each lens, and a MATLAB script was written to determine any radius of curvature mismatch between the 3D printed lenses and their commercial counterparts.
+A limit of the contact approach, however, is its relatively short mm-scale lateral measurement distances due to the limited vertical measurement range while maintaining a high accuracy axial measurement resolution.

-2.3 3D printed single and multi-lens microscope objective design and evaluation
+2.3.
+3D printed single and 4-lens microscope objective design and evaluation

 A simple custom microscope setup with fluorescence epi-illumination and brightfield Köhler illumination was used as a testbed for evaluating the imaging performance of the 3D printed optical elements in microscopy applications (Fig. 2).
-The testbed consisted of a 30 mm optical cage, a 150 mm achromat tube lens (Thorlabs AC254-150-A) and an industrial CMOS camera (IDS U3-3060CP) to capture the test images.
+The testbed consisted of a 30 mm optical cage including a 150 mm achromat tube lens (Thorlabs AC254-150-A) and an industrial CMOS camera (IDS U3-3060CP) to capture the test images, with an empty cage plate near the sample to integrate either commercial or 3D printed objectives.
 Köhler illumination was created through a separate cage system using a white light LED source (Lumiled Luxeon C Starboard) and multiple lenses and apertures to produce uniform illumination with variable numerical aperture.
 Epi-fluorescence illumination was provided by a multi-mode laser diode module of 488 nm wavelength (Odicforce OFL-488) which was fibre coupled through a 5 m long multimode fibre (Thorlabs M43L05).
-The output light from the fibre was focused into the test samples using a commercial f = +125 mm achromatic lens (Thorlabs AC254-125-A) and the 3D printed microscope objective under test.
+The output light from the fibre was focused into the test samples using a commercial f = + 125 mm achromatic lens (Thorlabs AC254-125-A) and the 3D printed microscope objective under test.
 For fluorescence imaging, a dichroic mirror (Chroma ZT405/488/561/640rpcv2) was used with two 500 nm long pass emission filters (Thorlabs FELH0500) placed in the infinity space before the tube lens.
 The 3D printed objectives were placed to create a telecentric imaging setup.